Hey, this is one of the quick videos I posted on the Exercises For Injuries fan page.

 Give these two quad stretches a go to help reduce or eliminate your knee pain.

-If you are suffering from any kind of knee discomfort and want to eliminate knee soreness permanently, then click here to check out the Fix My Knee Pain program.
+If you are suffering from any kind of knee discomfort and want to eliminate knee soreness permanently, then click here to check out the Knee Pain Solved program!

 Rick Kaselj, MS